jackjt8/TC_Web/_posts/2025-06-10-skyrim-integration-update.md

 This kind of integration is... well, monumental.
 It requires hours of world editing, careful alignment, and no small amount of server resources.
 As we blend old and new, some side effects—like lag spikes, terrain anomalies, or visual bugs—are to be expected.

 ## Why It Matters

 Despite the disruption, this is one of the most exciting milestones in TamrielCraft's history.

-We’re moving toward a version of Skyrim that feels *immersive*, *cohesive*, and *faithful*.
-Every hold and mountain pass will be recreated accurately and in immense detail, all lovingly crafted block by block.
+We’re working toward a version of Skyrim that feels immersive, cohesive, and true to the source material.
+Every hold, road, and mountain pass is being recreated with immense care and detail—lovingly crafted, block by block, to capture the spirit and scale of the original.

 ## Looking Ahead